DavePearce/Homepage/content/blog/2023/digging_eof.md

 time goes on.
 There is talk of the EVM ossifying to the point where its evolution in certain directions stalls.
-Of course, non-breaking changes will always continue (e.g. adding new instructions, new precompiles, reducing gas costs, etc).
+Of course, non-breaking changes will always continue (e.g. adding new instructions, new precompiles, etc).
 Its the breaking changes that become harder and harder (e.g. removing an instruction, increasing gas costs, etc).
 The real benefit of EOF comes from versioning: _we can have multiple bytecode versions "in flight" at the same time_.
 There are concerns this could lead to a glut of different versions on chain.
 But, the fact is, we are already living in this world.
 Whenever a change is made which could break existing code (e.g. changing gas costs, deprecating instructions, imposing new limits, etc), we effectively create a new version of bytecode.
 The only difference is how we manage it: either in an ad-hoc fashion (as is done now); or, with a more structured mechanism (as with EOF).

 <!-- ## Appendix --- FAQ -->